tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # TE YANG Module

-The TE YANG module defined in the 'ietf-te' supports the management and operation of a TE network.
+The TE YANG module 'ietf-te' supports the management and operation of a TE network.
 This includes creating, modifying, and retrieving information about TE Tunnels, LSPs, and interfaces and their associated attributes (e.g.  Administrative-Groups (AGs), Shared Risk Link Groups (SRLGs), etc.).